NewAlexandria/yes-no-i18n/readme.md

     $ yes-no --all --type yes
     Zee
     हाँ

+    $ yes-no --type no --which
+    neen - that's in Luxembourgish
     ...

   Options
-    --all   Get all words instead of a random word --type  Type of word: yes|no|all  Default: all
+    --all   Get all words instead of a random word --type  Type of word: yes|no|all  Default: all --which Include the language of the word
 ```